1323216010/documentation/reference/api/overview.md

 Since the `/tasks` endpoint uses a different type of pagination, the response contains different fields.
 You can read more about it in the [tasks API reference](/reference/api/tasks.md#get-tasks).

-## Parameters

-Parameters are options you can pass to an API endpoint to modify its response.
-There are three main types of parameters in Meilisearch's API: request body parameters, path parameters, and query parameters.

-### Request body parameters

-These parameters are mandatory parts of POST, PUT, and PATCH requests.
-They accept a wide variety of values and data types depending on the resource you're modifying.
-You must add these parameters to your request's data payload.

-### Path parameters

-These are parameters you pass to the API in the endpoint's path.
-They are used to identify a resource uniquely.
-You can have multiple path parameters, for example, `/indexes/{index_uid}/documents/{document_id}`.

-If an endpoint does not take any path parameters, this section is not present in that endpoint's documentation.

-### Query parameters

-These optional parameters are a sequence of key-value pairs and appear after the question mark (`?`) in the endpoint.
-You can list multiple query parameters by separating them with an ampersand (`&`).
-The order of query parameters does not matter.
-They are mostly used with GET endpoints.

-If an endpoint does not take any query parameters, this section is not present in that endpoint's documentation.

 ## Headers

 ### Content type